genbing99/SoftNet-SpotME/README.md

 </ul>

 ## Training
-Tensorflow and keras are used in the experiment.
-Two dataset with macro- and micro-expression are used for training and testing purposes:
+Tensorflow and Keras are used in the experiment.
+Two datasets with macro- and micro-expression are used for training and testing purposes:

 CAS(ME)<sup>2</sup> - http://fu.psych.ac.cn/CASME/cas(me)2-en.php